Get started

 Another major advantage is access to a local payment network.
 Instead of relying solely on SWIFT for international money transfers, you can tap into faster, cheaper systems like SEPA in Europe or BACS in the UK.

-By the way, despite the United Kingdom no longer being an EU member country, it is part of the IBAN and SEPA systems, but it also has its own sort code.
+By the way, despite the United Kingdom no longer being an EU member country, it is part of the IBAN and SEPA systems, but it also has its own bank sort code.
 The sort code is primarily used in the UK and Ireland.
 It’s a 6-digit code (something like 12-34-56).
 It is effectively a bank identifier code plus a branch code where the bank account is held.

 It works together with your account number to route payments domestically within the UK.